 Honors include a Guggenheim Fellowship, PEN/Voelcker Award, Shelley Memorial Prize, a Lila Wallace-Reader’s Digest Writers’ Award as well as fellowships from the National Endowment for the Arts and the N.Y.
 Foundation for the Arts.
 She has taught in graduate programs at the University of Houston and New York University, and is a distinguished professor in the MFA Program in Creative Writing & Literary Translation at Queens College, The City University of New York; she has also taught for literary organizations such as the Fine Arts Work Center, Cave Canem, and Kundiman.

-In 2016 Hahn was elected President of the Board of Governors, Poetry Society of America.
+From 2016-2019, Hahn was President of the Board of Governors, Poetry Society of America.
 She and true crime writer Harold Schechter make their home in New York where life is dictated by their terrier Trudy.